steam locomotive coupling

 Transylvanian rural landscape.

-After another hour, the steam train has arrived in Sovata.
-Here another large group of tourists and train enthusiast were waiting for the Mocăniță.
+After another hour of chugging through the picturesque landscapes, the steam train finally arrived in Sovata.
+A large crowd of tourists and train enthusiasts had already gathered, eagerly waiting to catch a glimpse of the famous Mocăniță.

 Mocănița in Sovata